cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 ```

 The `postfix` kind is used for postfix operators.
 The `parse` handler will be
 passed a `parser` object and the left-hand side of the operator.
-The `parse`
-handler should return a MathJSON expression.

 ```javascript
 {